 The Marion Military Institute Foundation offers scholarships to qualified students attending or planning to attend the Institute.
 Each scholarship has its own eligibility requirements but awards are usually based on academic qualifications, leadership potential, community service, and financial need.
-For more information, visit
+For more information, visit www.marionmilitary.edu/admissions/financial - scholarships.da.
+Please note that the completion of a EAESA is not required for

-Please note that the completion of a FAFSA is not required for foundation scholarships unless the student is applying for a need-based scholarship.
+Please note that the completion of a FAFSA is not required for Foundation scholarships unless the student is applying for a need-based scholarship.